samlich/peertube-plugin-chapters/README.md

 ## Contributing

 From the `client` directory run `npx ts-standard --fix`, likewise from the `server` and `tests` directories.
 And then from either run `npx ts-standard ../shared/common.ts --fix`.
 Correct any issues it doesn't fix automatically.
 Run `yarn test`.

+For general PeerTube plugin development info, see the [relevant documentation](https://docs.joinpeertube.org/contribute-plugins).